Zipser Germans

 The Zipser Germans can also be equated with the Germans of Slovakia (Slowakeideutsche) and are part of the broader group of Carpathian Germans (Karpatendeutsche), having chiefly been referred to as such along with the Germans of Carpathian Ruthenia since the end of World War II onwards.
 They are also part of the Germans of Romania.
+The small community of Zipsers still living in Suceava County, southern Bukovina, Romania, can be perceived as part of the Bukovina German community as well, in the greater sense that is.

 Medieval history

 German settlers were invited to settle in the Spiš region across the High Tatras, present-day Slovakia, then Szepes County (Komitat Zips) of Upper Hungary in the Kingdom of Hungary, beginning in the mid 12th century by former King of Hungary Géza II of Hungary.
 These settlers' occupations ranged from miners and traders to builders.
 The last wave of German colonists arrived during the 15th century, towards the end of the Middle Ages (or the Late Middle Ages).

-As in the cases of other historical regions from Central and Eastern Europe, this migration of German settlers at the invitation of local kings (known as Ostsiedlung in German historiography) from Central-Eastern Europe had the main goal to enrich the local medieval communities with more trade and urbanization as well as to fortify them in the wake of the Mongol invasion (as did the Transylvanian Saxons in Transylvania, another former region of the Kingdom of Hungary during the Middle Ages).
+As in the cases of other historical regions from Central and Eastern Europe, this migration of German settlers at the invitation of local kings (known as Ostsiedlung in German historiography) from several Central-Eastern European countries had the main goal to enrich the local medieval communities with more trade and urbanization as well as to fortify them in the wake of the Mongol invasion (as did the Transylvanian Saxons in Transylvania, another former region of the Kingdom of Hungary during the Middle Ages).

-In the particular case of present-day Slovakia, these German settlers stemmed from lower Rhine river valley, Flanders, Saxony, and Silesia (in present-day south-eastern Poland).
+In the particular case of present-day Slovakia, these German settlers stemmed from lower Rhine river valley (including present-day Luxembourg), Flanders, Saxony, and Silesia (in present-day south-eastern Poland).
 They governed themselves under the Zipser Willkür, a particular medieval German law (more specifically German town law) which they developed there under a certain degree of local autonomy provided by the Hungarian monarch.
-It is the oldest form of German law from Slovakia.
+Zipser Willkür is the oldest form of German law from Slovakia.

-In the passing of time, as in the case of other local communities in Central-Eastern Europe colonized with ethnic Germans during the Middle Ages, these newly arrived German settlers became the dominant class and the majority ethnic group in the towns and villages they had founded.
-They eventually became collectively known as Zipser Germans given that they helped develop Szepes County.
+In the passing of time, as in the case of other local communities in Central-Eastern Europe colonized with ethnic Germans during the Middle Ages, these newly arrived German settlers became the dominant class and the majority ethnic group in the towns and villages they had either founded or re-populated (as other settlements were previously founded by Slovaks).
+They eventually became collectively known as Zipser Germans given the fact that they helped develop Szepes County.
 They are sometimes referred to as Zipser Saxons (Zipser Sachsen) as well.
 As in the case of the Transylvanian Saxons in Transylvania (another Central-Eastern European historical region which previously belonged to the medieval Kingdom of Hungary), the Zipser Germans founded imposing castles and fortified urban settlements.